Eye movement desensitization and reprocessing: Bilateral stimulation, including eye movement

-Bilateral stimulation is a generalization of the left and right repetitive eye movement technique first used by Shapiro.
-Alternative stimuli include auditory stimuli that alternate between left and right speakers or headphones and physical stimuli such as tapping of the therapist's hands or tapping devices.
+Bilateral stimulation is a generalization of the left- and right-repetitive eye movement technique first used by Shapiro.
+Alternative stimuli include auditory stimuli alternating between left- and right-sided speakers or headphones, and physical stimuli such as the therapist's hand tapping or tapping devices.

-Most meta-analyses have found that the inclusion of bilateral eye-movements within EMDR makes little or no difference to its effect.
+Most meta-analyses have found that including bilateral eye movements in EMDR makes little or no difference to its effect.
 Meta-analyses have also described a high risk of allegiance bias in EMDR studies.
 One 2013 meta-analysis with fewer exclusion criteria found a moderate effect.